 3. Engagements and policies in relation to modern slavery and human trafficking

 The AXA Group continues to be committed to respecting internationally recognized human rights principles as defined by the United Nations Universal Declaration of Human Rights, the core standards of the International Labour Organisation and the Guiding Principles for the implementation of the United Nations “Protect, Respect and Remedy” Framework (Ruggie Principles).
 The AXA Group is also committed to applying international general and sector-specific standards such as the UN Principles for Responsible Investment, the UN Principles for Sustainable Insurance and the UN Global Compact (“UN GC”).
-Since 2003, AXA adheres to the UN GC and has formally committed to promoting its ten guiding principles, including those on human rights (such as avoiding complicity in human rights abuses and supporting and respecting the protection of internationally proclaimed human rights) and labour standards (such as supporting the elimination of all forms of forced and compulsory labour and the effective abolition of child labour).
+Since 2003, AXA has adhered to the UN GC and has formally committed to promoting its ten guiding principles, including those on human rights (such as avoiding complicity in human rights abuses and supporting and respecting the protection of internationally proclaimed human rights) and labour standards (such as supporting the elimination of all forms of forced and compulsory labour and the effective abolition of child labour).

-(ii) such impacts are addressed when they occur.
+2. such impacts are addressed when they occur.
 The policy also sets out AXA’s commitment to identify, prevent and/or mitigate adverse indirect human rights impacts that are linked to its operations or services, through its business relationships or projects it has invested in or insured.

-- AXA IM UK Whistleblowing Policy;
+- AXA IM Whistleblowing Policy;

-- AXA Equal Opportunities Policy.
+- AXA IM Equal Opportunities Policy; and

 4. Management of the modern slavery and human trafficking risk in the Company's operations

 AXA acknowledges its responsibility to respect human rights in its operations and conducts its business in compliance with applicable employment regulations in the jurisdictions in which it operates.
 The AXA Group Compliance and Ethics Guide sets out protections for AXA’s employees and their rights, in particular, it emphasises that: